felipeandrademorais/GoBarber-API/README.md

 ## How To Use?

-install Yarn and execute on root the command `yarn` for install the dependecies and `yarn dev` to start in development mode.
+install Yarn and execute on root the command `yarn` for install the dependencies and `yarn dev` to start in development mode.